 The Vincent P. Slatt Fellowship for Undergraduate Research in Energy Systems and Processes

-ND Energy also collaborates with other departments and centers/institutes to provide funding resources for additional fellowship opportunities for students and postdoctoral scholars.
-Learn more about these unique fellowship opportunities at the links below.
+ND Energy also collaborates with departments and centers/institutes to provide additional fellowship opportunities for students and postdoctoral scholars.

 ND-ECI/NDE/CCI Postdoctoral Fellowship

-Est. 2021 in support of research that broadly falls within the intersection of environment, energy, and sustainable regional systems.
+Established in 2021 to support research that broadly falls within the intersection of environment, energy, and sustainable regional systems

 ND Energy Materials Science and Engineering Fellowship

-Est. 2020 in support of the Materials Science and Engineering Doctoral Degree Program, administered by NDnano
+Established in 2020 to support the Materials Science and Engineering Doctoral Degree Program, administered by NDnano